xBimTeam/FlexDemo/README.md

   - You can set up an account for free, and use a 3rd party login such as Google or Office365 for convenience
   - Token management, including session management and token renewal is taken care of automatically
   - Bearer tokens are automatically sent along with relevant API calls
+- Creating a dedicated private 'Tenant' workspace for a user
 - Routing and switching between multiple 'tenancies'
   - A Flex Tenant is security boundary to separate one customer from another.
   - A Flex user account may be able to access multiple tenants, and can have different access rights in each one